Streaming Service

 What is your approach to pricing?

 We offer several different price points so that consumers can select a plan that best fits their circumstances and needs.
 Additionally, we periodically adjust pricing as this allows us to invest in the service to better serve our members.
-We also test different approaches to pricing (including different tiers and price points) to better understand consumer demand.
+We also test different approaches to pricing (including different plans and price points) to better understand consumer demand.

 back to top